dap0c0/basic-networking/README.md

 # basic-networking
-Code for my rudimentary python networking programs.
+This repository will organize the code for my rudimentary python networking programs.

 Please note that, as I am in the process of learning, my programs and scripts can appear poorly designed.
 For me, they simply serve a purpose.